maxweber/todomvc-db-view/README.md

 yarn
 ```

-to install all npm dependencies.
+to install all npm dependencies via [yarn](https://yarnpkg.com/).

 ## Development

-To start the shadow-cljs that builds the client run:
+To start the [shadow-cljs](http://shadow-cljs.org/) that builds the
+client run:

 ``` shell
 yarn watch